Friction stir welding: Automotive

-Aluminium engine cradles and suspension struts for stretched Lincoln Town Cars were the first automotive parts that were friction stir welded at Tower Automotive, who use the process also for the engine tunnel of the Ford GT.
+Aluminium engine cradles and suspension struts for stretched Lincoln Town Cars were the first automotive parts that were friction stir welded at Tower Automotive, who also use the process for the engine tunnel of the Ford GT.
 A spin-off of this company is called Friction Stir Link, Inc. and successfully exploits the FSW process, e.g. for the flatbed trailer "Revolution" of Fontaine Trailers.
 In Japan FSW is applied to suspension struts at Showa Denko and for joining of aluminium sheets to galvanized steel brackets for the boot (trunk) lid of the Mazda MX-5.
 Friction stir spot welding is successfully used for the bonnet (hood) and rear doors of the Mazda RX-8 and the boot lid of the Toyota Prius.
 Wheels are friction stir welded at Simmons Wheels, UT Alloy Works and Fundo.
 Rear seats for the Volvo V70 are friction stir welded at Sapa, HVAC pistons at Halla Climate Control and exhaust gas recirculation coolers at Pierburg.
 Tailor welded blanks are friction stir welded for the Audi R8 at Riftec.
 The B-column of the Audi R8 Spider is friction stir welded from two extrusions at Hammerer Aluminium Industries in Austria.
 The front subframe of the 2013 Honda Accord was friction stir welded to join aluminum and steel halves.

 Railways

-Since 1997 roof panels were made from aluminium extrusions at Hydro Marine Aluminium with a bespoke 25 m long FSW machine, e.g. for DSB class SA-SD trains of Alstom LHB.
+Since 1997 roof panels were made from aluminium extrusions at Hydro Marine Aluminium with a 25 m long FSW machine, e.g. for DSB class SA-SD trains of Alstom LHB.
 Curved side and roof panels for the Victoria line trains of London Underground, side panels for Bombardier Electrostar trains at Sapa Group and side panels for Alstom's British Rail Class 390 Pendolino trains are made at Sapa Group.
 Japanese commuter and express A-trains, and British Rail Class 395 trains are friction stir welded by Hitachi, while Kawasaki applies friction stir spot welding to roof panels and Sumitomo Light Metal produces Shinkansen floor panels.
 Innovative FSW floor panels are made by Hammerer Aluminium Industries in Austria for the Stadler Kiss double decker rail cars, to obtain an internal height of 2 m on both floors and for the new car bodies of the Wuppertal Suspension Railway.